 *If payment of the advanced tuition deposit, housing application and/or orientation registration creates financial hardship, please contact your admission counselor for details about deferring payments.

-Take a virtual tour of the beautiful WSU Pullman campus with Yazzmin Chavez, class of 2020.
+Take a virtual tour of the beautiful WSU Pullman campus.

 At WSU Pullman, you can explore 200+ academic offerings: 95 majors, 86 minors, and more than 100 in-major specializations.